nylas/use-cases/README.md

 Explore working front-end and back-end sample code using an integration with Nylas.

-The sample application redirects to a prebuilt authentication page hosted on Nylas, then allows that authenticated user to interact with Nylas API from a web client.
+The sample applications redirect to the Nylas hosted authentication page.
+Once a user authenticates, it allows them to interact with the Nylas APIs from a web client.

 Before you get started, head over to your Quickstart Application on the Nylas Dashboard for a copy of your `client id` and `client secret`.
 You'll need those later in the demo.